josearmandoabreu/lsx-demo-theme/logs/week2/logs-week2-day3.md

 ## Daily Standup

-### 2025‑09‑10
+### 2025‑10‑01

 ### How do you feel today?

-Feeling focused and excited to collaborate with Seren on the project.
+Feeling focused and excited to start my first official day in the company.

 ### What did you do yesterday?

-Completed a Microsoft course, worked on the lsx-demo-theme project, and read forums for learning material.
+Completed Introduction to GitHub Copilot, Part 1 and Part 2.

 ### What do you plan to do today?

+-   [x] Meet with Lourens.
--   [x] Collaborate with Seren to plan the lsx-demo-theme project.
+-   [x] Meet with Ash.
--   [x] Complete the GitHub course: Skills - Introduction to Repository Management.
--   [x] Sort out the GitHub billing issue via email support.
+-   [x] I need to read important documentation about Awesome MCP Copilot and MCP servers.
+-   [x] Configure Awesome MCP Copilot and MCP servers on VS Code.

 ### What are your blockers?